Running Start Student and Parent Information Session Schedule and Sign-Up

 You must complete all the steps listed in the email before you can enroll for classes.

-- Your high school and the college use this form to track the number of credits you take.
+• Your high school and the college use this form to track the number of credits you take.

-- We cannot count you as a RS student.
+• We cannot count you as a RS student.

-- Use this link to download the EVF in PDF Format.
+• Use this link to download the EVF in PDF Format.

-- Meet with your high school counselor to complete the EVF each quarter.
+• Meet with your high school counselor to complete the EVF each quarter.

-- Make sure you complete all parts of the form, including all required signatures.
+• Make sure you complete all parts of the form, including all required signatures.

-- Leave the RS advisor signature blank
+• Leave the RS advisor signature blank

-- Submit the form online using the link below.
+• Submit the form online using the link below.
 This process requires you to login with your NetID, and upload your EVF in PDF format.

-*ATTENTION: It can take up to 10 business days for our office to process the form.
+*ATTENTION: It can take up to 5 business days for our office to process the form.

 Congratulations!
 You are now a Running Start Student.

-- Check your Bellevue College email account often (this is not your Canvas email).
+• Check your Bellevue College email account often (this is not your Canvas email).
 Your Bellevue College email account is the way we communicate all information to you.

-- Remember, RS does not pay for classes below the 100 level (i.e., Math 099), or classes that exceed the number of allowed credits on your EVF.
+• Remember, RS does not pay for classes below the 100 level (i.e., Math 099), or classes that exceed the number of allowed credits on your EVF.

-- Fee Waiver: A Running Start student is considered low income and eligible for a fee waiver upon proof that the student meets federal eligibility requirements for free or reduced-price school meals, verification on the quarter RS enrollment verification form.
-Acceptable documentation of low-income status may also include:
+• Fee Waiver: A Running Start student is considered low income and eligible for a fee waiver upon proof that the student meets federal eligibility requirements for Free and Reduced-Price Lunch (FRPL), verification on the quarter RS Enrollment Verification Form (EVF).

-- Family income is equal to or less than 50 percent of the state median.
+• Family income is equal to or less than 50 percent of the state median

-- Family income is less than 200 percent of the federal poverty level.
+• Family income is less than 200 percent of the federal poverty level

-- Student receiving any state or federal assistance funds.
+• Student receiving any state or federal assistance funds

-- Youth in Care
+• Youth in Care

 Consumable supplies, textbooks, and other materials retained by the student are not within the definition of fees and therefore not subject to the mandatory low-income waiver provisions.
-Running Start Fee Waiver Form :: Running Start Forms (bellevuecollege.edu) - Use this link for step-by-step instructions on How to Enroll for Classes.
+Running Start Fee Waiver Form :: Running Start Forms (bellevuecollege.edu)

-- After you enroll for classes, remember you must pay fees connected to the classes you take.
+• After you enroll for classes, remember you must pay fees connected to the classes you take.

-- You must pay these fees by deadline for when tuition is due.
+• You must pay these fees by deadline for when tuition is due

-- Check the Academic Calendar for deadlines to pay tuition and fees.
+• Check the Academic Calendar for deadlines to pay tuition and fees

 First Year Seminar (FYS) Transfer Degree Graduation Requirement

 Advising Note: FYS is a graduation requirement for students who plan to complete an AAS-DTA (Associate in Arts and Sciences – Direct Transfer Agreement), and the transfer Associate Science Track I and II degrees.
-The college expects students to complete FYS in their first two quarters of enrollment.

 Please note that in addition to applying to the RS program and enrolling for classes, you must also understand other college and RS program requirements.
-Check the RS General Rules and Information website for additional information.
+Check the RS General Rules and Information for additional information.

 We look forward to working with you as a student in the Running Start Program!